gohwils/biodatascience/index.md

 We are always on the lookout for exciting new talent to join the team.

-If what you have read so far makes you think and curious, drop us an email at [mailto](mailto:biodatascienceandeducation@e.ntu.edu.sg)
+If what you have read so far makes you think and curious, drop us an email at [biodatascienceandeducation@e.ntu.edu.sg](mailto:biodatascienceandeducation@e.ntu.edu.sg)